 In arguably his most extreme post of this sort, Purrp penned a several-hundred-word screed, starting with “ight so let me expose dis female agenda right quick,” and escalating into a nearly incoherent essay about “alpha” and “beta” men—common terms in the incel lexicon for men of varying levels of dominance—but also “sigma” and “omega” men.
 He elaborated on the different strains of incels and explained how to “let women become the sexual goddesses that they crave to be.”
 After crescendoing into all caps, Purrp concluded that “IF ELLIOT RODGERS WOULD OF BOUGHT A GOLD GRILL AND DYED HIS HAIR ANOTHER COLOR AND DRESSED MORE PUNK OR METAL HE WOULD HAVE DEF GOT LAID.”
 The piece was framed as a solution to the incel mentality, but it echoed many of the assumptions of sexual entitlement that the group has become famous for.
 “THE STORM IS OVER NOW..YALL WON’T BE REJECTED NO MORE,” he finished.
 “I JUST EXPOSED DA SECRET.”

 It’s hard to say just how seriously to take Rolle’s statements.
-When he’s not being virulently sexist, racist and homophobic—and sometimes while he is—the rapper is filled with biting, non-sequitur jokes that feel more in step with his namesake show.
-He’s a troll and, occasionally, an amusing one.
+When he’s not being cruel—and sometimes while he is—the rapper is filled with biting, non-sequitur jokes that feel more in step with his namesake show.
+He’s a troll and, often, a hilarious one.
 In the past, Purrp has claimed he should be taken at his word, telling Complex in 2012, “if I’m mad on Twitter, bitch I’m mad for real..Mad is mad, it ain’t cyber mad.
 When I’m mad, I’m mad.
 On Twitter, off Twitter.”
 But, for a man whose whole career has become conflict, who constantly finds new feuds, anger can fold back in on itself.
-Not long after his incel spree ended, Purrp deleted all the posts.
+Not long after his incel spree ended, it turned around.
+Purrp deleted all the posts.
 “Fuck incels,” he wrote.
 “Fuck Elliot Rodger.”